viggyprabhu/MappingSite/README.md

 MappingSite
 ===========

-Just a simple website that I am developing for a friend of mine.
-Will keep updating the code here if you want to see it live. http://viggy.in/mapping
+A website to view different village data collected by people on the ground.
+Will keep updating the code here if you want to see it live. http://viggy.in/MappingSite